Can You Cure Depression? Steps For Managing Depressive Symptoms

 Takeaway

 Depression can be successfully managed and often treated with a combination of coping skills and outside support.
-Every individual may respond differently to each treatment, and many options are available.
+Each person may respond differently to each treatment, and many options are available.
 Although it may seem tempting to try to address depression on your own, depression is a serious condition, often requiring treatment.
 Consider reaching out to a provider online or in your area for further guidance in getting started.

 Depression is treatable, and you're not alone